CartoDB/airship/DEVELOPERS.md

     npm run changelog

-We dont want prereleases to be shown in the changelog so git tags corresponding to a prerelase should be removed.
+We dont want prereleases to be shown in the changelog so **git tags corresponding to a prerelase should be removed once the QA is done**.

+> NOTE: You only need to remove it from github and the `changelog` script will prune all removed tags.